MUSIC (MUSC)

 C-ID: MUS 130

-A study of common-practice diatonic harmony and part writing.
-Principles of harmonic progression involving diatonic triads and dominant seventh chords, an introduction to species (2-part) counterpoint, four-part (SATB---Soprano/Alto/Tenor/Bass) writing and arranging, harmonization of given and original melodies, bass line construction, non-chord tones, phrase structure, and a brief historical survey of the development of harmony and texture in Western music.
-Recommended enrollment in MUSC 004B.
+Study of common-practice diatonic harmony and voice-leading through guided analysis and composition.
+Topics include: principles of harmonic progression involving diatonic triads and seventh chords, two-part counterpoint in 18th-century soprano/bass framework, four-part SATB (soprano/alto/tenor/bass) arranging, embellishing tones, phrase structure analysis, introduction to applied chords, diatonic sequence, and a brief historical survey of the development of harmony and texture in Western music.
 Total of 54 hours lecture.

 Transfer Credit: CSU; UC